Julius (restaurant)

-Julius' is a tavern in Manhattan's Greenwich Village neighborhood in New York City, located at 159 West 10th Street at Waverly Place.
+Julius' (also known as Julius's or Julius' Bar) is a tavern at 159 West 10th Street and Waverly Place in the Greenwich Village neighborhood of Manhattan in New York City.
 It is often called the oldest continuously operating gay bar in New York City.
 Its management, however, was actively unwilling to operate as such, and harassed gay customers until 1966.
 The April 1966 "Sip-In" at Julius, located a block northeast of the Stonewall Inn, established the right of gay people to be served in licensed premises in New York.
 This action helped clear the way for gay premises with state liquor licenses.

 Newspaper articles on the wall indicate it was the favorite bar of Tennessee Williams, Truman Capote and Rudolf Nureyev.
 In 2016, it was listed on the National Register of Historic Places.

 History

 According to bar lore it was established around 1867 – the same year as the Jacob Ruppert Brewery in the Yorkville neighborhood.
 Per the current owner, the establishment opened in 1864.
 Barrels stamped "Jacob Ruppert" are used for tables.
 Vintage photos of racing horses, boxers and actors are on the wall include drawings of burlesque girls as well as an image signed by Walter Winchell saying that he loves Julius.
 The bar became a popular watering hole in the 1930s and 1940s due to its proximity to the jazz club Nick's in the Village.

 By the late 1950s, it was attracting gay patrons.
 At the time the New York State Liquor Authority had a rule that ordered bars not to serve liquor to the disorderly, and homosexuals per se were considered "disorderly."
 Bartenders would often evict known homosexuals or order them not to face other customers in order to avoid cruising.
 Despite this, gay men continued to be a large part of the clientele into the early 1960s, and the management of Julius, steadfastly unwilling for it to become a gay bar, continued to harass them.